How to sleep better on an uncomfortable mattress – 7 easy hacks

 A mattress that’s too firm for your body will cause pressure points, most commonly around the back, hips and shoulders (and knees for side sleepers).
 A mattress that’s too soft won’t support you, so you’ll dip too far down into the mattress, throwing your spine out of alignment and causing pain and soreness.

-If you have a new mattress and you’re finding it uncomfortable to sleep on, remember that it takes around three weeks (on average) for your body to get used to a new mattress.
+A new mattress can lead to better sleep, but if you’re finding it uncomfortable to sleep on, remember that it takes around three weeks (on average) for your body to get used to a new mattress.
 That's why the top online sleep brands include a mattress trial with a 30-night minimum.
 (The average is 100 nights although some manufacturers offer up to a year to trial it.)

 However if you’re past that point and you’re in pain when you wake up, return that mattress as soon as you can.
 Sometimes you’ll find that the manufacturer may offer you a free comfort upgrade in the form of a pad or topper.